|

 melancholy moment is tempered nicely with laughs as his brother turns up

-once again to shoo Bernie off his precious rug, bar mitzvah or no.
+once again to shoo Bernie off his precious rug, bar mitzvah or no. Released in

 England in 2006, Sixty Six’s portrayal of a Jewish family in late